Service

 What about recirculating hoods?

 A recirculating range hood filters air through charcoal and returns it to the kitchen — no duct penetration required.
 This avoids the pressure problem, but doesn’t remove moisture, and is less effective on fine particulates.
-It may be appropriate where cooking is light and the MVHR provides good kitchen extraction.
+It may suit a light-cooking retrofit where the MVHR provides good kitchen extraction — but note that for new Class 1 homes, NCC 2022 requires kitchen exhaust to discharge outdoors, so a recirculating hood will not satisfy the code on a new build.
 For most family homes with regular cooking, ducted extraction with make-up air is the better long-term solution.

 Our Service